How to apply for a Canada PR Visa? Know the key eligibility and requirements for the Canada PR process to live in Canada permanently.

 Total cost for Canada PR from India

-The total cost for a Canada PR visa is 2,500 CAD – 3,000 CAD.
-This cost varies based on the number of applicants.
+The total cost for a Canada PR visa is 2,500 CAD – 3,000 CAD (varies by number of applicants).

 The table below gives you all the total costs for a Canada PR visa.